prisma/orm-benchmarks/README.md

 ### 3. Run database migration

-To create the database and the schema, run the `prisma migrate dev` command by pointing it to the schema of your database.
+To create the database and the schema, run the `prisma db push` command by pointing it to the schema of your database.

 #### PostgreSQL